-The prototype of PolyMorpher will not be capable of multiplayer.
+The PolyMorpher prototype will not be capable of multiplayer.
 The ability of the portable compiler to compile any player written code in real-time can be very dangerous.
 Malicious code could damage a player's installation of the game, or their system itself.
-Steps that can be taken to mitigate this will be discussed later, but one mitigation is to not include multiplayer at all until a suitable solution can be developed.
+Steps that can be taken to mitigate this will be discussed later, but one mitigation is to not include multiplayer until a suitable solution can be developed.
 This prototype will also not be available as a web application.
-This is simply due to the nature of the portable compiler.
-Its implementation does not allow for it to be included in a web application.
+This is due to the nature of the portable compiler.
+The current implementation does not allow for it to be included in a web application.